mravanelli/SincNet/README.md

 **1. Run TIMIT data preparation.**

-This step is necessary to store a version of TIMIT in which start and end silences are removed and the amplitute of the signal is normalized.
+This step is necessary to store a version of TIMIT in which start and end silences are removed and the amplitute of each speech utterance is normalized.
 To do it, run the following code:

 ``
 python TIMIT_preparation.py $TIMIT_FOLDER $OUTPUT_FOLDER data_lists/TIMIT_all.scp
 ``

 where:
 - *$TIMIT_FOLDER* is the folder where the original TIMIT corpus is stored
 - *$OUTPUT_FOLDER* is the folder where the normalized TIMIT will be stored